Skip To Main Content

 A Note from the Counselor

-If you have any questions regarding the counseling program or would like to refer your child, please contact me directly at 816-359-6289, email me at swishera@parkhill.k12.mo.us, or you can refer your child online.
-Read more about referrals below.
+If you have any questions regarding the counseling program or would like to refer your child, please feel free to contact me directly at prendaz@parkhill.k12.mo.us, or you can refer your child online by scrolling down this page or going to my personal counseling website.

 Referrals

-If a student, needs to check in with Mrs. Swisher to discuss a problem or feeling they are experiencing, they can complete a Student School Counseling Self-referral form.
+If a student, needs to check in with Ms. Prenda to discuss a problem or feeling they are experiencing, they can complete a referral form.
 To access this form, students will need to use their "park hill email."
 Responses will be recorded and sent to the school counselor.
 This referral is for non-emergent situations.
-If there is an immediate need for help, please call Mrs. Swisher at (816) 359-6289 or Miss Anderson at (816) 359-6379.
+If there is an immediate need for help, please call Ms. Prenda at (816) 359-6394 or Miss Anderson at (816) 359-6379.
 If this is a mental health emergency, please call 911, or the Suicide Hotline 1-800-273-8255 or text HELLO to 741741

 Zones of Regulation